 |Further details indoors|

-The dining room faces onto the rear garden containing the south facing terrace with its large bench seat and table a popular destination for our guests to catch some rays and indulge in out-door lunches, dinners and basking in the aromas of freshly grilled food from the Webber charcoal barbecue.
+The dining room faces onto the rear garden containing the south facing terrace with its large bench seat and table a popular destination for our guests to catch some rays and indulge in out-door lunches, dinners and basking in the sun.

 The landing window gives a perfect portrait view of the bay and mountain ranges beyond as does the gable window in the single bedroom, perfect places to perch with your "wake up" mug of coffee or tea.